 In the Twittersphere as of late there’s been a lot of talk about being more open and honest about the hardships of profession and academia.
 And I’m definitely all for being open and honest.
 I think it’s doing more harm than good to hide away the hardships we ALL face in our careers.
 It’s harming those dealing with hardships and new students coming in without any idea of what they may be facing on the road ahead.
 EVERYONE will face hardship and struggle at one point or another.
 Some more so than others, and others less than some.
 I’m a believer in the making the best of a bad situation, so when I’ve hit rough patches I’ve tried to use them to make me better in the long run.
 I know what sucks for me and I work to find ways to get through it.
 Both for myself and for others I may mentor in the future.

 Without much further ado, I want to list today some of what I’ve encountered in archaeology and my pursuit of archaeology that have made me feel pretty crappy.
 It’s all about honesty, right?
 I’ll preface this by saying that everyone will share similar experiences, but we’ll also all have very different experiences.
-I’m writing this as someone who doesn’t have any mental or physical illnesses and/or impairments.
+I’m writing this as an able-bodied, cishet white woman.
 There are many (in and outside of archaeology) who do and they face many additional hardships that I don’t.
-I encourage you to take the time to listen to these hardships and think about ways you can work on trying to make your sites and projects more inclusive (They’re a bit dated now, but take a look here and here as starting points if you’d like to learn more on disabilities and archaeology).
+I encourage you to take the time to listen to these hardships and think about ways you can work on trying to make your sites and projects more inclusive (They’re a bit dated now, but take a look here and here as starting points if you’d like to learn more on disabilities and archaeology, and this is a great article about the whiteness of archaeology).
 So.
 What do I think sucks about archaeology?

 It can be extremely physically demanding.
 Going into archaeology, I was definitely expecting this.
 I knew survey and excavation would be a major part of the work and that each would be physically tough.
 What I didn’t, however, was exactly how tough it would be.
 Different soil conditions can make excavating horrible.
 On a project in Edmonton, my first unit was compact clay.
 My boss wanted us going down four levels a